serverless/blog/posts/2016-10-27-introducing-serverless-office-hours.md

 ---
-title:  Introducing V.1 in the First Serverless Office Hours
+title:  Introducing Serverless Office Hours
 description:  Earlier this month we released V.1 of the Serverless Framework.
 Join the Serverless team in our first edition of Office Hours for a live chat to answer all your questions about the latest release.
 date:  2016-10-27
 thumbnail:  https://cloud.githubusercontent.com/assets/20538501/19769976/25c14630-9c23-11e6-9698-8cda3b8809d8.jpg